lotrex08/SelfCheckout/README.md

 STOCK POST - Accepts a Json body input from POST request.
 The app stores the input in memory with 'UseInMemoryDatabase'.
 Returns with the currently stored items.

-CHECKOUT - Not implemented (tried, but couldn't finish)
+CHECKOUT - It can return the change ammount.